Technigo/project-todos/README.md

 ## The problem

 This is the third week of using Redux and after this week it feels more clear how to use it.
-In this project I have got better knowledge in:
+In this project I have got better knowledge in the role redux-toolkit plays, how to create new slices, reducers and new actions.
-✓ The role redux-toolkit plays
-✓ How to create new slices
-✓ How to create new reducers
-✓ How to create new actions
-✓ What immutability means and how to work with it
-✓ How to structure a redux store
-✓ How to interact with your store using selectors or by dispatching actions
+I learned how to structure a redux store and to interact with your store using selectors or by dispatching actions

 ## View it live